Healthdirect Free Australian health advice you can count on.

 How is poisoning treated?

-In cases where the poisoning was intentional (such as a drug overdose), the person may be referred to mental health services for extra support.
+In cases where the poisoning was intentional (such as a drug overdose), you will be referred to mental health services for extra support.

 How can I help prevent poisoning?